-Pamela Y. Wiggins, co-founder of Costume Jewelry Collectors Int’l, is a freelance writer, editor, and appraiser specializing in antiques and collectibles with an emphasis on collectible costume jewelry.
-She is also the proprietor of Chic Antiques by Pamela Wiggins, and serves as a costume jewelry appraiser for individuals through ValueThisNow.com.
+Pamela Wiggins Siegel, co-founder of Costume Jewelry Collectors Int’l, is a freelance writer, editor, and appraiser specializing in antiques and collectibles with an emphasis on collectible costume jewelry.
+She is also the proprietor of shops on Ruby Lane and eBay which can be visited through her informational website and blog: Chic Antiques by Pamela.

-Pamela also serves as the antiques expert for About.com where she shares information on jewelry and other varied topics.
-She has written for many national and regional publications, including CJCI Magazine published in 2010.
-She is currently a contributing editor with Heritage Magazine, and has written for Where GuestBook New York, Treasures Magazine, and Numismatist among many others.
-Pamela has also been a guest on a number of television and radio programs, and she enjoys lecturing for groups of all sizes on jewelry-related topics.
+Pamela has written for many national and regional publications, including CJCI Magazine published in 2010.
+She is currently a contributing editor with Heritage Magazine and writes a jewelry-related monthly column for Antique Trader.
+Pamela has also been a guest on a number of television and radio programs, and she enjoys lecturing for groups of all sizes on jewelry topics.

-Pamela resides in Central Texas with Jay B. Siegel, her extremely supportive spousal equivalent, who assists with CJCI’s yearly conventions.
-Jay contributed his photography and editing skills to CJCI Magazine in 2010 and continues to support CJCI in numerous ways.
+Pamela resides in Central Texas with her husband, Jay B. Siegel, who gleefully serves as her jewelry photographer.
+Jay also contributed his photography and editing skills to CJCI Magazine and continues to support CJCI in numerous ways.
 His photography also appears in Warman’s Costume Jewelry.